Elizabeth Holmes trial: Closing arguments begin

+In its closing arguments, the prosecution attempted to undercut parts of Holmes’ defense by painting the Theranos founder as an experienced executive who had been running her startup for nearly a decade by the time the alleged fraud took place, and who made a choice to lie to investors as her blood-testing startup was running out of money.

 “She chose fraud over business failure.
-She chose to be dishonest with investors and with patients,” prosecutor Jeffrey Schenk said in his closing remarks.
-He noted that the decision was not only “callous” but criminal.
+She chose to be dishonest with investors and with patients,” prosecutor Jeffrey Schenk said in his closing remarks at the San Jose federal court where the trial has been underway for more than three months.
+“That choice was not only callous, it was criminal,” he added.

+Schenk also addressed arguments the defense had made during the trial that “business failure is not a fraud.”
+He conceded this point, but said it does not apply to Holmes.
+When faced with possible business failure, he said, Holmes had a choice — and chose to mislead.

+“An honest pitch filled with honest representations to her investors and to patients would not have resulted in any revenue for Theranos, no money for Theranos with honest statements,” he said.

 The government makes its final case